 Now onto the main part of this section.

 3) I was also given an LO on my first night for using the bathroom in the bedroom.
 I said that I didn’t know I couldn’t do that, but they insisted it was in the “New Beginnings” book.
-It was not, and I had to do LO’s on my grace week.
+It was not, and I had to do LO’s on my grace week (a week where you supposedly can't get in trouble because you just got there and are settling in).

-4) Me and another girl kissed (this time it was consensual), and we were both grounded, put on therapeutic focus, restricted and put on a touching restriction (with everyone, not just between me and her).
-Overtime, she was no longer grounded, on therapeutic focus, or on a touching restriction, and she could earn privileges.
+4) Me and another girl kissed (this time it was consensual), and we were both grounded, put on therapeutic focus, restricted to eachother, and put on a touching restriction with everyone.
+Overtime, she was no longer grounded, on therapeutic focus, on a third-person, or on a touching restriction, and she could earn privileges.
 Every week I asked to come off of my touching restriction and therapeutic focus.
 My treatment requests were never answered and when I tried talking to staff/Susan about it she would tell me to “look inside” and work on myself.
 When you’re grounded, you participate in Hours, and I already had a shit ton of LO’s, so that coupled with the stupid journaling program interfered with my ability to take care of my rabbit.
 I will keep mentioning the bunnies because not only are their conditions illegal, but Bandit was never taken out because I was treated differently.
-It’s not fair for an animal to suffer because of the ungodly amount of responsibilities the students have.
+It’s not fair for an animal to suffer because of the abusive environment the students are in.

-5) A staff member called Jess said I called her a bitch before break, so when I got back (after balling my eyes out because I JUST walked in the door) I was immediately sent to the HHC and given an hour.
-I would say it here if I said it or not, and I didn’t.
-I remember being upset that they wouldn’t allow me to say bye to Bandit (my bunny), so I was emotional and sent to the HHC for not being able to control my emotions ( I was annoyed that they always bugged me for not being able to take care of Bandit due to my restrictions, yet when I can, there’s either no time or no one available to bring me), but I never called Jess a bitch.
-At that point, she was one of the nicer ones
+5) A staff member named Jess (one of the many Jess') said I called her a bitch before break, so when I got back (after balling my eyes out because I JUST walked in the door) I was immediately sent to the HHC and given an hour.
+I told the truth, I didn't call her a bitch.
+But even telling the truth gets you nowhere.
+I remember being upset that they wouldn’t allow me to say bye to Bandit (my bunny), so I was emotional and sent to the HHC for not being able to control my emotions (I was annoyed that they always bugged me for not being able to take care of Bandit due to my restrictions, yet when I can, there’s either no time or no one available to bring me), but I never called Jess a bitch.
+At that point, that specific staff member was one of the nicer ones, so I was disappointed to see her lie about that.

-6) A staff member called Robin said that I was hiding in the closet (a tiny thing I can only sit in-front of, not hide in) to get out of soccer practice when in reality I was crying because I was terrified of performing in front of people.
+6) A staff member named Robin said that I was hiding in the closet (a tiny thing I can only sit in-front of, not hide in) to get out of soccer practice when in reality I was crying because I was terrified of performing in front of people.
 I heard her call for me, so I responded “I’m in room 4B!”
 (My room at the time).
 Apparently she didn’t hear me and called out for me again 2 more times.
 I didn’t know that until the next day when I was put on Therapeutic focus for it.
 I told the staff what really happened, but they didn’t want to hear any more excuses.
 I still have the journal they made me write my explanation in.
+Everyone was kept inside that Saturday (the day after the closet incident) because it was messy and emotional.
+Turns out making a bunch of anxious and depressed pre teens participate in soccer games where the other teams have their parents support isn't a good idea (no shit), so everyone had to write down exactly what happened that day to weed out who was in trouble or not.

 7) Me and (N) were talking downstairs and apparently we weren’t supposed to be doing that.
 I was leaving the music room and ran into her in the main room downstairs.
 You’re not allowed to talk in the music room.
 Amelia (a house advisor) “caught us” and yelled at us.
 In the end, (N) wasn’t allowed to do her laundry alone and I lost my music room privileges.
 This was before we were restricted.
 If it were other students, this wouldn’t have happened, but I was heavily judged because of how my first week went down.
 Apparently getting assaulted means you’re problematic for the rest of your life.